Postgraduate law courses

 - Fantastic facilities: Our impressive Law Court building is situated within an attractive multi-million pound site.
-The law courts are often used for BBC televised productions while also supporting our world-class teaching and learning.
+The law courts are often used for televised productions while also supporting our world-class teaching and learning.

 - Work experience opportunities: Hertfordshire Law Clinic provide pro-bono legal services to the community enabling you to gain real work experience during your studies.

-We offer a range of specialist LLM in Law pathways programme as well as our LLM Legal Practice postgraduate degrees.
+We offer a range of specialist LLM Law pathways programme as well as our LLM Legal Practice postgraduate degrees.
 You can also choose to study for a Research degree to help you gain unique expertise in your chosen field.